 The following admissions are excluded from inpatient hospital authorization requirements:

-Recipients under aged 21 at the time of admission who are hospitalized in an Institution for Mental Diseases (IMD) require completion of a Certificate of Need per 42 CFR 441 subp.
-C, D.
+Members under 21 years old at the time of admission who are hospitalized in an Institution for Mental Diseases (IMD) require completion of a Certificate of Need per 42 CFR 441 subp.
+D.

-An admitting physician or hospital must obtain an IHA from the medical review agent when a recipient’s admission falls into a group that requires authorization found on the Admissions Requiring IHA list above.
+An admitting physician or hospital must obtain an IHA from the medical review agent when a member’s admission falls into a group that requires authorization found on the Admissions Requiring IHA list above.

-IHA can be requested in writing, by telephone, or by fax.
+Providers can request an IHA in writing, by telephone or by fax.
 Refer to Medical Review Agent Information.
 Faxed requests for IHA must follow the format and order specified in the following list of required information.